eclipse-hono/hono/tests/readme.md

 In order to stop and remove the Docker containers started by a test run, use:

     $ mvn verify -PstopContainers

+### Running the Tests with the MongoDB based device registry

+By default, the integration tests include the file based device registry.
+In order to include the Mongo DB based device registry instead of the file based counterpart, use the `device-registry-mongodb` maven profile:

+    $ mvn verify -Pdevice-registry-mongodb,run-tests

 ### Running the Tests with the Jaeger tracing component